-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain Covered services include: You pay nothing (\$0) when Up to 12 visits in 90 days are covered for Medicare beneficiaries you receive these covered under the following circumstances: services from network For the purpose of this benefit, chronic low back pain is defined as: providers.
-Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., Prior authorization may not associated with metastatic, inflammatory, infectious, etc. be required. disease); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: You pay nothing (\$0) when you receive these covered services from network For the purpose of this benefit, chronic low back pain is defined as: providers. lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+Prior authorization may be required.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.